Fresh oregano

 2 cups coarsely grated mozzarella cheese (about 8 ounces)

-2 cups freshly grated Parmesan cheese (about 6 ounces)
+2 cups freshly grated Parmigiano cheese (about 6 ounces)

-In a heavy skillet measuring at least 12 inches across the top cook sausage over moderate heat, stirring and breaking it up, until cooked through and transfer with a slotted spoon to a bowl.
+In a heavy skillet measuring at least 12 inches across the top, cook the sausage over moderate heat, stirring and breaking it up, until cooked through and then transfer with a slotted spoon to a bowl.

 Stir in bell peppers and tomatoes and cook, covered, over moderately low heat, stirring occasionally, until peppers are very soft, about 20 minutes.